 They’ll still earn their commission even if your interest rate goes up, down, or sideways.

-Sure, they may have to wait six months between each refinancing to avoid losing their commission, but if it makes sense, they can try to get you to refinance again.
+Sure, they may have to wait six months between each refinancing to avoid losing their commission from the prior loan, but if it makes sense, they can try to get you to refinance again.

-Interestingly, Navy Federal Credit Union actually claims it services your mortgage for life, which is a plus because you won’t have to keep track of who to pay if your loan is sold and the level of service might be better because they keep you as a customer, they may not want to offer you an even lower rate.
+While that could be a plus because you won’t have to keep track of who to pay if your loan is sold and the level of service might be superior because they keep you as a customer, they may not want to offer you an even lower rate.

 Tip: Don’t be discouraged if your current lender isn’t interesting in refinancing your loan, shop around instead and you might find a better deal.

 But The Bank Isn’t Charging Me Anything!